christopherdebeer/machine/docs/archived/development/validation-features.md

 ## Integration

 Validation validations are automatically integrated into the DyGram validation pipeline.
-When you save a `.dygram` file or run validation, all checks are performed:
+When you save a `.dy` file or run validation, all checks are performed:

 ### Validation Flow